 When setting up your agency’s fees, factor in all the costs and ensure a proper profit that will allow your agency to grow.

 Besides, work out the payment methods your clients’ are eligible for – whether it’s project-based, monthly, or hourly rates.
 Setting up these in advance will help you be more streamlined and organized when meeting with a potential client.

 Step Two – Build Your Brand Online & Offline

 After you’ve defined your offer, target audience, and industry niche, it’s time to get down to some real work.
 On one hand, the quality of your online presence will directly reflect your expertise as a digital agency – thus, it has to be flawless.
 On the other hand, establishing your agency in legal terms will help you appear more trustworthy to potential clients and entice them to partner with you.

 #1 Create an Online Presence that Reflects Your Agency

-You want to attract business individuals and companies interested in creating a high-quality social media presence?
-Of course you do.
+Do you want to attract business individuals and companies interested in creating a high-quality social media presence?
+Of course, you do.

 Therefore, create an online presence for your digital agency that will give your prospective clients a sneak peek into what they’re getting if they sign with you.